What Are The Best Small Parrots As Pets?

 best small parrots as petsLovebirds are very popular and they are stunning to look at.
 They come in a variety of types, but they can all make great pets with proper training and socialization.

-Lovebirds don’t normally talk, but can be taught to do tricks.
-Single lovebirds make better pets than pairs do, as a single bird will attach to his owner rather than his partner.
+Lovebirds don’t normally talk but can be taught to do tricks.
+Single lovebirds make better pets than pairs do, as a single bird will attach to its owner rather than its partner.

 Beware though, I have found them to be great escape artists, which is why we see so many of them flying around in the wild.